 strength / power / ability

-The Second Letter to the Corinthians 12:7–10 (NABRE) contains two mentions of the concept of power—”for power is made perfect in weakness” and “in order that the power of Christ may dwell with me.”
+The Second Letter of Paul to the Corinthians 12:7–10 (NABRE) contains two mentions of the concept of power—”for power is made perfect in weakness” and “in order that the power of Christ may dwell with me.”
 The Greek word δύναμις (dunamis), is the root behind the English words “dynamic” and “dynamite.”
 It refers to strength or power and more broadly also comes to mean ability.

 In the Gospel According to Mark 6:5 (NABRE), we see that Jesus “was not able to perform any mighty deed there.”
 The word translated as “able” and the word translated as “mighty deed” both come from the same root used by Paul.
 This passage is often seen as perplexing.
 We believe that God is omnipotent or all-powerful, so how and why could Jesus not do anything?